Shipley railway station: Services

-In the evening a half-hourly service is maintained between Leeds and Skipton.
+On Monday-Saturday evenings, a half-hourly service is maintained between Leeds and Skipton.
 Ilkley and Skipton to Bradford are hourly.
 There is no direct service between Leeds and Bradford but a shuttle from Shipley to Bradford connects with Leeds departures.
 On Sundays, Ilkley/Skipton – Bradford and Skipton and Bradford to Leeds each operate once per hour.
-These services are mostly operated by Northern Trains Class 333 electric multiple units, although the new CAF Class 331 Civity units have also started to appear in service.
+These services are operated by Northern Trains Class 331 and Class 333 electric multiple units.